apollographql/spotify-showcase/docs/enterprise-demo.md

 - `APOLLO_KEY`: You can use the key we used to configure rover in this example or feel free to create a new key.
 - `APOLLO_GRAPH_REF`: You'll want to set this to {{ graph.ref }}

 Now that the new repo is configured, navigate to the `subgraphs/spotify/schema.graphql` file.
-Find the `type Query` and delete the `me` field from the schema (make sure you also delete the comment above it supprounded by three quotes """).
-Commit that change to a new branch and you'll see the schema checks pop up in the PR with the apollo app providing a link to [Apollo Studio checks page]({{ graph.url.checks }}).
+Find the `type Query` and delete the `me` field from the schema (make sure you also delete the comment above it surrounded by three quotes """).
+Commit that change to a new branch, and you'll see the schema checks pop up in the PR with the apollo app providing a link to [Apollo Studio checks page]({{ graph.url.checks }}).

 > If you don't see the Apollo App in your checks, you probably don't have the [Apollo App installed](<(https://www.apollographql.com/docs/rover/ci-cd/#displaying-schema-check-results-on-github-pull-requests)>).
 You can also click into the individual actions and see the url printed out in the console window